Would you like to find out how to grow garlic? It’s such an easy crop to grow!

 Garlic is ready to harvest when the foliage turns yellow.
 If you’re thinking “Why is my garlic plant dying?”, the answer is because the leaves have done their job and it’s time to harvest!

 If you’re not sure whether your garlic ready, just dig up one plant to see what size the bulb is – if you’re careful, you can have a quick look and re-plant if necessary.

 When you’re ready to harvest your garlic, lift the bulbs gently with a fork.
 Lay them out in a single layer to dry off, a well-ventilated greenhouse or shed is ideal for this.
 It will take around two to four weeks for the bulbs to dry out, obviously this is very much dependent on the weather.

 Once all the foliage is showing no signs of moisture, you can cut the stalks off and store – or eat! – your garlic bulbs.

-And that’s it, a quick how to grow garlic guide that will hopefully give you a lovely crop of garlic for your cooking next summer.
+And that’s it, a quick guide on how to grow garlic at home that will hopefully give you a lovely crop of garlic for your cooking.
 Will you be growing your own garlic this year?

 More grow your own tips